 Keeping the sensors clean can extend their use and prevent damage.
 There are many ways that engineers ensure that sensors are protected.
 Noted below are a few of the common ways automotive manufacturers ensure the sensors are kept from harm and high heat.

-Protected by design
+Protected by Design

 Some sensors, such as the coolant sensor, are placed in an area where they are less likely to come in contact with dust or other debris.
 This sensor is located on the cylinder head, or sometimes the intake manifold.

-With no moving parts, the mass airflow sensor has fewer issues that can go wrong with it.
+With no moving parts, the mass airflow sensor has fewer things that can go wrong with it.
 The main concern is how dust and contaminants can touch the heating element and prevent it from working.

-Protected by cleaning
+Protected by Cleaning

 Many of the sensors can be maintained by cleaning.
 When the engine is washed, the dirt and dust are removed.
 Using safe cleaning fluids allows you to get the sensors clean, so they keep working the way they are supposed to.
 The throttle position sensor can be cleaned with a solvent and toothbrush.
 It is important to be careful and mindful of how these sensors are cleaned and maintained.
 In some cases, using high pressure washers under the hood can cause electrical harnesses to become damaged or detached.